ideal-postcodes/magento/README.md

 ## Installation

-This extension can be retrieved using the following methods
+This extension can be retrieved using the following methods:

 - [Composer](#composer)
 - [Manual](#manual)
 - [Magento Connect](#magento-connect)

-Once the extension is copied, you will need to run the [final install steps](#final-install-steps)
+Once the extension is copied, you will need to:

+1. Run the [final install steps](#final-install-steps) to activate the module on your Magento store
+2. [Configure your API Key and settings](#configure) to enable UK address search on your checkout

 ### Composer